With Shio Koji, a natural seasoning used in Japanese cooking, you can make EASY & DELICIOUS Shio Koji Chicken in no time with just 4 ingredients!

 - Preheat the oven to 350ºF (180ºC).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Remove the shio koji as much as possible and transfer to a baking sheet lined with parchment paper.

-- If your oven doesn't come with the temperature probe, you can use a ThermoWorks Chef Alarm.
+- If your oven doesn‘t come with a temperature probe, you can use a ThermoWorks Chef Alarm.
 Insert the stem of the probe into the thickest part of the chicken, or in the center of the chicken if it is even in thickness.

 - Bake at 350ºF (180ºC) until the internal temperature of the chicken reaches to 165ºF (74ºC), roughly 25 minutes.